-Trump's Treasury pick targets taxes, trade reforms: CNBC
+Trump's Treasury pick targets taxes, trade reforms: media

 Trump has vowed to kill the Trans Pacific Partnership, an ambitious Asia-Pacific trade pact linking the United States and 11 countries.

 Mnuchin said the Treasury and Commerce Departments have trade enforcement capabilities.
-With regard to China's foreign exchange policy, he said, "If we determine we need to label them as a currency manipulator that's something the Treasury would do."
+With regard to China's foreign exchange policy, he said on CNBC, "If we determine we need to label them as a currency manipulator, that's something the Treasury would do."

+Ross told FBN the United States will impose tariffs if necessary.
+"There'll be especially tariffs for punitive purposes for people who dump," he said.

+The plans put forth by Mnuchin and Ross mirrored Trump's stated agenda, said Brad McMillan, chief investment officer for Commonwealth Financial in Waltham, Massachusetts.

 Mnuchin and Ross also criticized the financial reform legislation known as Dodd-Frank, passed after the 2007-8 financial crisis, as too complicated and cuts back lending.